sivanagarajan18/sqliteMethods/README.md

 ## Author

- - [Osoftz(mailto:sivanagarajan18@gmail.com)
+ - [Siva(mailto:sivanagarajan18@gmail.com)

 ## License

-sqliteClasses is available under the MIT license.
+sqliteMethods is available under the MIT license.
 See [the LICENSE file](./LICENSE.txt) for more information.

 ## Related